bretthandrews/bretthandrews.github.io/_pages/group.md

 ### Undergraduate
 * **Emma Moran**
-    * University of Pittsburgh (2023 - present)
+    * University of Pittsburgh (2023 - 2025)
-    * Understanding Deep Learning Photometric Redshift Performance Across Color Space
+    * Deep Learning Improves Photometric Redshifts in All Regions of Color Space
 * **Katie Mack**
     * University of Pittsburgh (2021 - 2022)
     * The Fundamental Metallicity Relation at Intermediate Redshifts